top of page

 Automated Interview

-discrimination" that are not protected under federal law are an applicant's general appearance (height/weight/hair style), length of time being unemployed, personal preferences (sports/hobby knowledge not relevant to the job), and other such matters.
-For the long-term unemployed, the situation has gotten to the point where employers are bold enough to actually advertise in their job listing that applicants must be "gainfully employed" and currently working at the time of their application.
-This is clearly discrimination.
+Despite federal laws, people have been discriminated against during the job interview process, sometimes without their knowledge.
+Examples are an applicant's appearance (height/weight/hairstyle), personal preferences (sports/hobby/other), length of time being unemployed, etc. For the long-term unemployed, the situation has gotten to the point where employers are actually bold enough to advertise that applicants must be "gainfully employed" at the time of their application.
+This is discriminatory and violates a worker's civil rights.

-The easiest way to solve all of these discriminatory issues is to automate the interview process where the interviewer doesn't have direct contact with the applicant.
-The questions that would be conducted during the interview should be posted with the job listing or application process.
-By doing so, employers may evaluate candidates to the same degree as before (by asking the same questions), but without the possibility of discriminating against them since the correspondence is entirely online or through the mail.
+The easiest manner of solving these issues is to automate the interview process of where the interviewer doesn't have direct contact with the applicant.
+The questions that are normally asked during the interview should be posted online with the job listing or application process.
+By doing so, employers may evaluate candidates to the same degree (by asking the same questions), but without the possibility of discriminating against them since the correspondence is entirely online or through the mail.

-For handling the situation of the long-term unemployed, human resources should also be required to hide the applicant's employment dates to the hiring manager.
-That way, only the duration of the previous employment would be known (e.g., two years at a particular job), and not the actual date range of where the interviewer may determine that the applicant is not currently working at the time.
+For handling the special case of the long-term unemployed, human resources should be required to hide the applicant's employment dates from the hiring manager.
+That way, only the duration of previous employment would be known (e.g., two years at a particular job) and not the actual date of where it may be determined that the applicant is not currently working at the time.

-Discrimination of all forms will be avoided by this new system by sending the employer discrete information (such as this is candidate #1's answers, etc.).
-No names, ethnicity, or creed will be provided during the evaluation process.
-Additional testing that the employer may wish to verify the applicant's knowledge and skillset may be included in the process as well.
-All background checks will be conducted by the automated system whenever the employer assigns to move forward with a particular applicant.
-In this manner, the entire interview process becomes fully automated and prevents all forms of discrimination from occurring, whether such is protected by law.
+The automated system will prevent all forms of discrimination by sending the employer only discrete information (such as this is candidate #1's answers, etc.).
+No names, ethnicity, or creed will be provided.
+Background checks will be conducted by the automated system whenever the employer decides to move forward with a particular applicant.
+So, the entire interview process becomes fully automated which prevents nearly all forms of discrimination from occurring, whether protected by law or not.

-However, there are other advantages of having an automated interview process than to just prevent discrimination.
-For example, the nation will have a more accurate number of the unemployed since all businesses will be required to submit such information whenever an employee is hired or if there is a loss of employment.
-The former employee will also have the ability to enter their information if their past employment is ever contested.
-Having accurate unemployment numbers is also relevant for determining various budget concerns, such as if the economy needs a stimulus package for recovery after an economic downturn.
+Another advantage is that the system also provides an accurate accounting of the unemployed since businesses are required to submit such information whenever a worker's status changes.
+The former employee also has the ability to enter their information into the system if their past employment is ever contested.
+Having accurate unemployment numbers is important for determining matters such as if a stimulus package is necessary for improving the economy.

-Overall, by having an automated interview system with the Labor Department, practically all forms of discrimination will be eliminated during the job hiring process.
+Overall, the advantage of having a federally-mandated automated interview system by the Labor Department prevents practically all forms of discrimination during the job hiring process.

 bottom of page